 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

-If you cannot qualify based on your standard base period, the UIA will consider your wages in the “alternate” base period, which is the four most recently completed calendar quarters.
+If you do not meet the wage requirements based on your standard base period, the UIA will consider your wages in the “alternate” base period, which is the four most recently completed calendar quarters.